Updated: Jan 28, 2022

 My first trip to Holland was back in 1989 when I was in 1st year at high school, a lot has changed since then!
-I was in awe with the wooden clogs, the vibrant floral Tulip displays and of course the delicious sweet marzipan treats.
-It was an educational trip with the geography department at school and the teachers had researched and packed our itinerary with lots of amazing things to do, taste and discuss throughout.
-Since then I have visited a few more times enjoying the relaxing boats trips along it's many canals in Amsterdam, seeing the Crown Jewels at The Hague, the medieval city of Maastricht, and discovering some of it's historical stories such as that told by Anne Frank, seeing works by artist Van Gogh and much more!
+I was in awe with the wooden clogs, the vibrant floral Tulip displays, and of course the delicious sweet marzipan treats.
+It was an educational trip with the geography department at school and the teachers had researched and packed our itinerary with lots of amazing things to do, taste, and discuss throughout.
+Since then I have visited a few more times enjoying the relaxing boat trips along its many canals in Amsterdam, seeing the Crown Jewels at The Hague, the medieval city of Maastricht, and discovering some of its historical stories such as that told by Anne Frank, seeing works by artist Van Gogh and much more!
 Here is what not to miss when you visit.

 Canals of Amsterdam ©MDHarding

 A to Z Blog - Holland